13 Signs You Could Have Post-Traumatic Stress Disorder

 It is common to try and steer clear of anything that could continue to trigger the persistent thoughts and feelings relating to your traumatic experience, says Dr. Brown, who also serves as a disaster mental health specialist.
 “One of the most common themes associated with this phenomenon is the desire to avoid any people, places, or objects that cause us fear and pain.
 It’s really a very normal response to an abnormal experience, especially when we’re in survival mode.
 We don’t want to continue to experience the pain.”

-When someone experiences a potentially traumatic event, says Mallory Grimste, a therapist in Woodbridge, CT, it is likely that person did not have much control over the situation.
+When someone experiences a potentially traumatic event, says Mallory Grimste, a therapist in Woodbridge, Connecticut, it is likely that person did not have much control over the situation.
 “When we feel confident and in control of our lives and circumstances, we tend to feel better in general,” Grimste says.
 “People will often attempt to engage in risky behaviours to recreate similar circumstances, or feelings and experiences related to the original trauma so they can regain a sense of control with the hope that the outcome will be different than the original experience.”
 She notes that it is not always a conscious decision, either.
 Some examples of risky behaviours may be reckless driving or walking alone in dangerous areas.
 Other examples include instigating arguments or procrastinating just to push the envelope.

 Inability to trust